 Groundwater resources in the North Coast Hydrologic Region are supplied by both alluvial and fractured-rock aquifers.
 Alluvial aquifers are composed of sand and gravel or finer grained sediments, with groundwater stored within the pore spaces between sediment particles.
 Fractured-rock aquifers, in contrast, consist of impermeable rocks with groundwater stored in cracks, fractures, or other void spaces.
-The distribution and extent of alluvial and fractured-rock aquifers and water wells vary significantly within the Region.
+The distribution and extent of alluvial and fractured-rock aguifers and water wells vary significantly within the Region.
 Alluvial groundwater basins and subbasins underlie approximately 1,600 square miles (8 percent of the region).
 Fractured-rock aquifers in the foothill and mountain areas adjacent to the many alluvial groundwater basins also provide groundwater supply in the region.
-Groundwater from fractured-rock aquifers tends to supply individual domestic and stock wells, or small community water systems.
+Groundwater from fractured-rock aguifers tends to supply individual domestic and stock wells, or small community water systems.
 Fractured-rock aquifers, and the wells that they supply, tend to have less capacity and reliability than wells in alluvial aguifers.
 However, localized fractured-rocks within the Klamath, Butte, and Shasta Valley groundwater basins tend to form some of the most highly productive fractured-rock aquifers in California.

-Groundwater is functionally linked to surface water although they may or may not be physically connected (i.e. water in fractured-rock aguifers is physically disconnected from the surface, relative to the water alluvial basins).
+Groundwater is functionally linked to surface water although they may or may not be physically connected.
 Groundwater basins do not always follow the same boundaries as surface waters and groundwater sources likely exist even where groundwater basins have not been identified (NCRWQCB 2011).
 The volume of groundwater cached in North Coast basins is not fully quantified.
 In some areas (e.g. Klamath Basin), groundwater quality may not be adequate to support use as drinking water, due to naturally occurring elements (e.g. arsenic).

-Where feasible, North Coast groundwater is pumped for consumptive uses related to agricultural. domestic, and municipal supply.
+Where feasible, North Coast groundwater is pumped for consumptive uses related to agricultural, domestic, and municipal supply.
 In some areas, surplus pumped groundwater is returned to the hydrologic cycle to regulate the water table (e.g in the Butte Valley, via Lake Meiss, to the Klamath River; NCRWQCB 2011).